 - Race bib is unaltered and unmodified (Do not fold or wrinkle)

 - Race bib is pinned on all four corners

 - Race bib is not covered by jackets, runner belts, water bottles, etc.

-- Race bib must be visible on your front torso in order to enter the Stadium for
+- Race bib must be visible on your front torso in order to enter the Stadium for your on-field finish.

 The Soldier Field 10 Mile is using the Chronotrack B-Tag Timing System.
 The timing system provides each participant with an accurate time from the start to the finish lines.
 Individual timing tags are affixed to the back of each bib number.
 Leave the tags on the back of the bib number and wear the bib number on your front torso, so that it is clearly visible on the outside of your clothing.

 Course Clocks and Mile Markers